A Novice's Guide to the Internet Engineering Task Force

 This is not to say that no one from the industry should go to IETF meetings.
 As an IS manager, you might want to consider sending specific people who are responsible for technologies that are under development in the IETF.
 As these people read the current Internet-Drafts and the traffic on the relevant Working Group lists, they will get a sense of whether or not their presence would be worthwhile for your company or for the Working Groups.

 Running a network is hard enough without having to grapple with new protocols or new versions of the protocols with which you are already dealing.
 If you work for the type of network that is always using the very latest hardware and software, and you are following the relevant Working Groups in your copious free time, you could certainly find participating in the IETF valuable.
 A fair amount of IETF work also covers many other parts of operations of ISPs and large enterprises, and the input of operators from each of these types of organizations is quite valuable to keep this work vibrant and relevant.
 Many of the best operations documents from the IETF come from real-world operators, not vendors and academics.

-The image of the IETF being mostly ivory tower academics may have been true in the past, but the jobs of typical attendees are now in industry.
+The image of the IETF being mostly network researchers may have been true in the distant past, but the jobs of typical attendees are now in industry.
 In most areas of the IETF, employees of vendors are the ones writing the protocols and leading the Working Groups, so it's completely appropriate for vendors to attend.
 If you create Internet hardware or software, and no one from your company has ever attended an IETF meeting, it behooves you to come to a meeting if for no other reason than to tell the others how relevant the meeting was or was not to your business.

 This is not to say that companies should close up shop during IETF meeting weeks so everyone can go to the meeting.
 Marketing folks, even technical marketing folks, are usually safe in staying away from the IETF as long as some of the technical people from the company are at the meeting.
 Similarly, it isn't required, or likely useful, for everyone from a technical department to go, particularly if they are not all reading the Internet-Drafts and following the Working Group mailing lists.
 Many companies have just a few designated meeting attendees who are chosen for their ability to do complete and useful trip reports.
 In addition, many companies have internal coordination efforts and a standards strategy.
 If a company depends on the Internet for some or all of its business, the strategy should probably cover the IETF.
 The attendees participate in the IETF as individuals.

 IETF meetings are often excellent places for computer science folks to find out what is happening in the way of soon-to-be-deployed protocols.
 Professors and grad students (and sometimes overachieving undergrads) who are doing research in networking or communications can get a wealth of information by following Working Groups in their specific fields of interest.
 Wandering into different Working Group meetings can have the same effect as going to symposia and seminars in your department.
 Researchers are also, of course, likely to be interested in IRTF activities.